gardener/gardener/docs/concepts/controller-manager.md

 ### [`CertificateSigningRequest` Controller](../../pkg/controllermanager/controller/certificatesigningrequest)

-After the [gardenlet](./gardenlet.md) gets deployed on the Seed cluster it needs to establish itself as a trusted party to communicate with the Gardener API server.
+After the [gardenlet](./gardenlet.md) gets deployed on the Seed cluster, it needs to establish itself as a trusted party to communicate with the Gardener API server.
 It runs through a bootstrap flow similar to the [kubelet bootstrap](https://kubernetes.io/docs/reference/access-authn-authz/kubelet-tls-bootstrapping/) process.

-On startup the gardenlet uses a `kubeconfig` with a [bootstrap token](https://kubernetes.io/docs/reference/access-authn-authz/bootstrap-tokens/) which authenticates it as being part of the `system:bootstrappers` group.
-This kubeconfig is used to create a [`CertificateSigningRequest`]( https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/) (CSR) against the Gardener API server.
+On startup, the gardenlet uses a `kubeconfig` with a [bootstrap token](https://kubernetes.io/docs/reference/access-authn-authz/bootstrap-tokens/) which authenticates it as being part of the `system:bootstrappers` group.
+This kubeconfig is used to create a [`CertificateSigningRequest`](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/) (CSR) against the Gardener API server.

 The controller in `gardener-controller-manager` checks whether the `CertificateSigningRequest` has the expected organisation, common name and usages which the gardenlet would request.